 There are several different types of bail bonds.
 The most common is the cash bond.
 A cash bond is an amount of money determined by the judge.

 The defendant pays the amount to the court, agrees to appear at their court date, and promises not to leave the state.
 Then, the court returns the money following the trial.
-However, if the defendant fails to appear the money remains in the court’s posession.
+However, if the defendant fails to appear the money remains in the court’s possession.

 Alternatively, the judge may release the defendant on personal recognizance.
-That mean that the bond securing the defendant’s release is not a monetary amount, but rather a written promise.
+That means that the bond securing the defendant’s release is not a monetary amount, but rather a written promise.
 Such bonds are known as personal recognizance bonds or personal bonds.
 Depending on the nature of the charges, the written promise may also contain provisions like abstaining from drugs and alcohol.

 What Services Does ASAP Bail Bonds Provide?